arkui-x/docs/en/release-notes/ArkUI-X-v1.0.0-alpha.md

-# ArkUI-X 0.1.0 Beta
+# ArkUI-X 1.0.0 Alpha

 ## Version Description

-This issue is the first official release of ArkUI-X 0.1.0 Beta.
+This issue is the first official release of ArkUI-X 1.0.0 Alpha.
 The version mainly packs the following capabilities:

 - Basic compiler toolchain, which can generate ArkUI SDKs for iOS and Android to create applications that run on the target platform.
 - Basic platform bridging capabilities, including the iOS and Android application loading entry points, lifecycle, event processing, and window system.